 Create a Foundation for Learning

 A learning mindset is essential to developing your skills.
 If you do not believe that you can learn how to do something, your brain believes you.
 Remind yourself these are not talents or abilities, but skills that you can learn.

+Take time to learn from your experiences.
 Reflective practice is important to making progress.
 As you practise, think about what you have done, how you have done it, what you want to keep doing, and how you will do it differently the next time.
 Successful practice relies on your persistence, patience and compassion for yourself.

 Nature Journaling Skills